WORK READY PROGRAm

 Program Dates

-Work Readiness and Soft Skills Training (Phase I)
+Work Readiness and Soft Skills Training

-Participating youth will initially receive 4 weeks of basic job skills training utilizing the Skills to Pay the Bills: Mastering Soft Skills for Workplace Success curriculum, a program developed by the US Department of Labor’s Office of Disability Employment Policy that focuses on teaching “soft” or workforce readiness skills to youth, including youth with disabilities.
+Participating youth will receive basic job skills training utilizing the Skills to Pay the Bills: Mastering Soft Skills for Workplace Success curriculum, a program developed by the US Department of Labor’s Office of Disability Employment Policy that focuses on teaching “soft” or workforce readiness skills to youth, including youth with disabilities.
 The basic structure of the program is comprised of modular, hands-on, engaging activities that focus on six key skill areas: communication, enthusiasm and attitude, teamwork, networking, problem solving and critical thinking, and professionalism.

 Program Location